finos/compliant-financial-infrastructure/README.md

 ## Join the Community!

-For more information about how to communicate with the rest of the community and contribute to the project, view the documentation and links [here](docs/CONTRIBUTING.md).
+For more information about how to engage with the rest of the community and contribute to the project, view the documentation and links [here](docs/CONTRIBUTING.md).

 ## License